 A nanosystems engineer is someone who works with material that is roughly 1/100,000 of the width of a single strand of human hair.
 The key to nanotechnology is that materials behave much differently on the nano scale (a nanometer is one-billionth of a meter) than they do on the larger macro scale.
 Nanosystems engineers study these differences and imagine new ways for these properties to benefit society.

-A nanosystems engineer works with material that is roughly 1/100,000 of the width of a single strand of human hair.
-The standard measurement scale for these materials is a nanometer.
-This is one-billionth of a meter.
-This is a very new and possibly a breakout career with The National Science Foundation projecting "the market for nanotechnology to be over $1 trillion annually within the next 10-15 years."
-It has also estimated that up to, "two million new workers will be needed to support nanotechnology industries by 2015."
-With growth like that to look forward to as well as the fact that over 95% of all people with this degree are employed, this is a solid career choice well into the next 100 years.
+This is a fairly new career, with The National Science Foundation projecting "the market for nanotechnology to be over $1 trillion annually within the next 10-15 years."
+With growth like that to look forward to, as well as the fact that over 95% of all people with this degree are employed, this is a solid career choice.

 Senior engineers will often be responsible for procuring grant money or securing outside sources of funding for future research.
 They will also develop curriculum that advances the use of nanotechnology as a viable way to improve the performance or environmental impact of technologies that are currently in use.

 Most of the people employed as nanosystems engineers work in office buildings, laboratories or college campuses, although a few will work on-site with oil and gas companies.
 Depending on the company that employs them, an engineer could spend a 40 hour work week in his laboratory or travel the globe to several different company-owned sites.